-However, it must be reiterated that Rinker Jamaica and JAMALCO have entered into a joint management approach of the entire Rocky Point Peninsula.
-This to ensure that no piecemeal development of the peninsula takes place.
-Major elements for environmental sustainability as well as crime prevention and protection are in place.
+However, it should be reiterated that Rinker Jamaica and JAMALCO have entered into a joint management approach of the entire Rocky Point Peninsula.
+This to ensure no piecemeal development of the peninsula and major elements for environmental sustainability as well as crime prevention and protection are in place.